Infima of length functions and dual cube complexes

-In this note, we obtain quantitative information about the length function $\ell(\Gamma,\cdot):\T(\Sigma)\to\mathbb{R}$ from topological information of $\Gamma$.
+In this note, we are concerned with translating topological information of $\Gamma$ into quantitative information about the length function $\ell(\Gamma,\cdot) : \T(\Sigma)\to\mathbb{R}$.
 In particular, we develop tools to estimate the infimum of $\ell(\Gamma,\cdot)$ over $\T(\Sigma)$.
 This work naturally complements \cite{basmajian}, where such estimates are obtained that depend on the number of self-intersections of $\Gamma$.
 Here we consider a finer topological invariant than the self-intersection number.

 A construction of Sageev \cite{sageev} associates to a curve system $\Gamma$ an isometric action of $\pi_1\Sigma$ on a finite-dimensional cube complex, or the \emph{dual cube complex} $\mathcal{C}(\Gamma)$ of $\Gamma$.
 In what follows we connect geometric properties of the dual cube complex $\mathcal{C}(\Gamma)$ to the length of the collection of curves $\Gamma$ on any hyperbolic surface.
 Indeed, \cite[Thm.~3]{aougab-gaster} suggests that any such information is implicitly contained in the combinatorics of $\mathcal{C}(\Gamma)$.
 We have: